revloc02/dndMarkdown/colver-5e-homebrew.md

 | 15    | 92 | 2 |
 | 20    | 102 | 2 |

-\* The sum of the six ability scores
+\* The sum of all six ability scores

 \pagebreakNum